 Era-Gragiya was left to sigh in response and when Makar offered her a seat, she refused.
-Instead she had a took a look around the bleak halls for a while.
+Instead she had a look around the bleak halls for a while.

 “I will not stay long,” she stated.
 “I know how busy you are.
 I will never understand how you can live in such a wretched place.
 Let us proceed.”

 Makar and Morae returned to their thrones and Era-Gragiya turned to face them.

 “My dearly beloved.
 I have come here today to join these two immortal souls in holy matrimony.
 Will you Makar take Lady Morae to be your lawfully wedded wife?” she asked.

 “I do, from this day I shall be yours for all eternity,” whispered Makar smiling at his bride.

 Era-Gragiya now turned to face Morae.
 “And will you Lady Morae take Makar to be your lawfully wedded husband?”

 “I will,” she responded and turned to face Makar.
 “From this day I shall be yours for all eternity.”